 6.1 External Examiners can be appointed on an annual basis up to a normal maximum of four years.
 However, this period can be exceptionally extended by one year to ensure continuity, for example where a programme is being brought to an end.
 To extend an appointment, a written statement with reasons for the extension should be submitted for the approval of Quality and Standards Committee.

-6.2 Every new external examiner will receive a formal letter of appointment from the Student Service Development (Academic Processes) Division, setting out the period of office, the programme(s) and/or module(s) to be examined and the fee.
+6.2 Every new external examiner will receive a formal letter of appointment from the Student Service Development (Academic Processes) Division, setting out the period of office, the programme(s) and/or module(s) to be examined, specific responsibilities and the fee.
 External examiners will also be given the link to the University’s Code of Practice for External Examiners and a web page containing relevant information.